DogeProtocol/go-dp/README.md

 - 1) Open a new command prompt and navigate to the go-dp folder.
 Note that this method doesn't work in Powershell or Terminal, hence use command prompt.
 - 2) Run templibs/setenv.cmd
 - 3) Run go build -o YOUR_BUILD_FOLDER ./...

-## Building geth

-Building `geth` requires both a Go (version 1.14 or later) and a C compiler.
-You can install them using your favourite package manager.
-Once the dependencies and pre-requisites detailed above are installed, run:
+#### Mac

+Has only been tested on Apple M1.

+##### Setup
 ```
-cd cmd/geth
-go build -o c:\build
+- 1) Ensure brew is installed.
+To install brew, follow the instructions at https://brew.sh
+- 2) Open a new Terminal window and navigate to the go-dp folder.
+- 3) Run ./install-mac.sh
+- 4) Make sure you add the environment variables to your shell profile as described at the end of the output of the previous command.
 ```

+##### Building
+- 1) Open a new terminal and navigate to the go-dp folder.
+Ensure that appropriate environment variables from the prerequisites section have been set.
+- 2) Run go build -o YOUR_BUILD_FOLDER ./...

 ### Running geth
-Check the [documentation](https://dpdocs.org/testnet-setup.html) portal for information on running the blockchain node client.
+Check the [documentation](https://dpdocs.org) portal for information on running the blockchain node client.

 ## Major changes from [go-ethereum](https://github.com/ethereum/go-ethereum)